 As noted throughout the report, our data is sufficient to begin telling the story of our current early childhood workforce in Texas.
 Increasing TECPDS utilization, as well as additional data points about workforce members, support this common goal of learning about the workforce.
 More specifically, we hope to integrate new data fields that provide additional context in the future, such as age, ethnicity, wage, and workplace benefits, especially to bring insight to how the early childhood workforce reflects and influences the expanding Texas child population.

 Thank you to the faculty and staff of the Children’s Learning Institute for their support and guidance to the 2022 State of the Texas Early Childhood Education Workforce Report, especially LaShonda Brown-Hollins and Karpagavalli Arul for their contributions.

-Special thanks to the Texas Workforce Commission’s Child Care and Early Learning Division program leadership and staff for their ongoing support for TECPDS and review of this report.
+Special thanks to the Texas Workforce Commission’s Child Care and Early Learning Division program leadership and staff for their ongoing support for TECPDS.

 Children’s Learning Institute at The University of Texas Health Science Center at Houston.
 (2023).
 Texas Early Childhood Professional Development System: State of the Texas Early Childhood Education Workforce Report 2022.
 Houston, TX.
 Retrieved from https://public.tecpds.org/about-us/state-of-the-ece-workforce-report/.